codemismatch/rubylearning/content/pages/tutorials/ruby-hashes.md

     url: /tutorials/ruby-arrays/
 ---

-> Adapted from Satish Talim’s Ruby Hashes lesson.
+> Adapted from Satish Talim's Ruby Hashes lesson.

 Hashes (aka associative arrays, maps, dictionaries) pair any object as a **key** to any object as a **value**.
-Unlike arrays, which use integer indexes, hashes can use strings, symbols, regexes, numbers—anything that implements `hash` and `eql?`.
+Unlike arrays, which use integer indexes, hashes can use strings, symbols, regexes, numbers--anything that implements `hash` and `eql?`.

 ### Hash literals and access